 - In case of any financial emergency, premature withdrawal is available (with applicable penalties).

 - Easy Access: This scheme is available at Indian post offices or designated bank outlets throughout India.

 SCSS Account Cancellation Before the Expiration Date

 If the primary account holder dies before the maturity of the SCSS, the account will be canceled, and all remaining funds will be transferred to the legal heirs/nominees.

 The nominee or legal heirs must fill up an application in a prescribed format along with a death certificate of the actual account holder for deceased claims and facilitate the closure of the account.

 The government of India backs the senior citizens savings scheme Post Office.
 This scheme is for the residents of India who are over 60 years of age.
-The maximum deposit limit for SCSS is Rs.15 lakh and the maturity period of the scheme is 5 years.
+The maximum deposit limit for SCSS is Rs.15 lakh, and the maturity period of the scheme is five years.

 The interest rate for the SCSS is 7.4% for the first quarter (April to June) of the 2020-2021 fiscal years.
 Investments made in the SCSS are entitled to income tax deduction benefits under Section 80C of the Income Tax Act.